taylorjg/CustomShrinkerTests/README.md

 ```

 Our custom shrinker keeps yielding smaller and smaller versions of the original palindromic list.
+Note that we make a copy of _value_ and repeatedly shrink the copy to prevent intefering with FsCheck's
+original value.
 When we run the test, we get the following ouput:

 ```